ryanlohyr/NUSDegs/docs/UserGuide.md

 * `MODULE_CODE` cannot be empty and must be valid.
 * `MODULE_CODE` must also be in the current schedule planner
 * `SEMESTER` cannot be empty and must be an integer between 1-8 inclusive.

+##### Note:
+- We do not check for preclusion's.
+  E.g. If you have completed/added CS2040, and the prerequisite of a module you are trying to shift is CS2040C, although they are preclusion's of each other, you are required to satisfy CS2040C!
+(It is something we hope to implement in the future!)

 #### Example of usage: